 (c) the direction and control of the principal.

-65. Functions not to be inconsistent with certain industrial arrangements
+65. Assigned function etc. not to be inconsistent with industrial arrangements

 Nothing in section 63(1)(i) or 64(1)(g) or section 64(2)(b) or (c) enables the chief executive officer or a principal to assign a function or give an instruction or direction that is inconsistent with a term or condition of service referred to in section 236(3).